 SBATs are considered part-time apprenticeships.
 Typically, your week will be broken up into:

 - 2 days a week at work or VET training

 Once you've finished high school, you will have the opportunity to finish your apprenticeship on a full-time basis.

 To find out more about School Based Apprenticeships, contact your School VET Coordinator.

-Designated VSS funding allows a range of programs to be delivered in secondary schools.
+Designated VETDSS funding allows a range of programs to be delivered in secondary schools across the NT.

-Details of CDU's VSS specific funding is available at the Department of Education.
+VETDSS funding is managed by the NTG Department of Education.

-Other programs may be delivered by CDU following consultation with the Senior VET Adviser Secondary School Relations and Profile Management.
+Other VET programs may be delivered by CDU following consultation with the CDU VET for Secondary School Program Coordinator, Office of VET Strategy and Growth.

-For more information about VSS or SBAT, school students can contact their School VET or Careers Coordinator.
+For more information about VETDSS or SBAT, school students should contact their School VET or Careers Coordinator.

 Families and student can also visit Get VET - The VET Experience to find out more about VET.